ElliotY-ML/Hippocampus_Segmentation_MRI/README.md

 - Model performance metrics information, Dice Similarity Coefficient and Jaccard Index, stored in `results.json` file.

 Instructions:
-1. Run script `run_ml_pipeline.py` in `/Section 2 Train_Eval_Model/src`.
+1. Open a Terminal and Run script `/Section 2 Train_Eval_Model/src/run_ml_pipeline.py`.
 It will call and execute methods from modules contained in the `/src/` tree to extract & pre-process NIFTI Brain MRI volumes, complete model training, and evaluate performance.
 2. `run_ml_pipeline.py` has hooks to log progress to Tensorboard.
 To see the Tensorboard output, launch Tensorboard executable from the same directory where `run_ml_pipeline.py` is location by using the command:
 > tensorboard --logdir runs --bind_all
 3. Tensorboard will write logs into the director called `runs`.
 View the progress by opening a browser and navigate to port 6006 of the machine where you are running it.